haruki-nguyen/.dotfiles-windows/README.md

 ---

-**Note:** Some applications (e.g., Microsoft Office, DaVinci Resolve) may require manual installation.
+**Note:** Most applications are installed automatically.
+Some applications (e.g., Microsoft Office via winget) may require user interaction during installation.
 The scripts provide guidance where automation is not possible.